CRAIG GABLE

 Why Use a Reference Book?

-If you're having problems with off-campus access to online library resources (chiefly research databases, e-books, and streaming video), the most common reason is that the resource doesn't recognize you as an authorized user.
+If you're having problems with off-campus access to an online library resource (chiefly research databases, e-books, and streaming video), the most common reason is that it doesn't recognize you as an authorized user.
 An easy way to fix this problem is to go to the MyUrsuline webpage and log in.
-Then continue to use that same browser when accessing the library 's resources.
+Then continue to use that same browser when accessing library resources.

 ![]() |